mvysny/mvysny.github.io/_posts/2021-3-24-ssd-discard.md

 If the DISC-GRAN and DISC-MAX are non-zero, discard is supported for that particular drive.

 However, that's not enough.
+You must make sure to check that trim is supported for the block device hosting your root filesystem (and possibly other filesystems, e.g. `/home` etc).
+See tips below for enabling trim all the way for the most common cases.

-If you've installed your Linux into a LVM, you need to configure LVM to pass-through the Discard operation: edit `/etc/lvm/lvm.conf` and make sure the `devices{}` section contains `issue_discards = 1`.
+If you have installed your Linux into a LVM, then you need to configure LVM to pass-through the Discard operation.
+Edit `/etc/lvm/lvm.conf` and make sure the `devices{}` section contains `issue_discards = 1`.

 Alternatively if you're using dm-crypt, edit `/etc/crypttab` and make sure the `discard` option is there.